shalomb/shalomb/cv/cv.md

 abstract: >
   An adept DevOps professional with a background in the Agile and Continuous Delivery of cloud platforms and services.
-  Combining 20 years experience in IT and engineering, I seek to apply myself in a setting that innovates technology and working practices to advance digital platforms.
+  Combining 20 years experience in IT, DevOps and Cloud engineering, I seek to apply myself in a DevOps organization advancing business successes using cloud solutions.
 header-includes:

   <meta name="title" content="Shalom Bhooshi — Curriculum Vitae" />